MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sidebandaudio/ni-sidebandaudio-ioctl_sbaud_get_volumepropertyvalues.md

 ## -description

-Audio driver can call this IOCTL to query the volume stepped data ranges and min/max values for all of the channels.
+Audio driver can call IOCTL_SBAUD_GET_VOLUMEPROPERTYVALUES to query the volume stepped data ranges and min/max values for all of the channels.
 These values should then be returned for KSPROPERTY_AUDIO_VOLUMELEVEL basic support.

 ## -ioctlparameters